A Theory of Direct Randomized Benchmarking: Introduction

 In Section~\ref{sec:general-theory} we present our theory for direct RB under general gate-dependent Markovian errors, which is based on twirling superchannels (or Fourier transforms on groups).
 First, we show that the depth-$d$ direct RB success probability can be computed exactly by taking the $d^{\textrm{th}}$ power of a superchannel ($\mathscr{R}$) constructed from the permutation matrix representation of the group generated by the benchmarked gate set.
 Then we show how the direct RB decay can be (approximately) rewritten in terms of a smaller superchannel ($\mathscr{L}$) that is constructed from the superoperator representation of the generated group.
 These results correspond to equivalent theories for Clifford group RB presented in \cite{proctor2017randomized, wallman2017randomized, merkel2018randomized, carignan2018randomized}.
 We then use the spectral decomposition of these superchannels, together with the theory of sequence-asymptotic unitary 2-designs, to show that the direct RB decay is approximately a singe exponential.
 Finally, we use the $\mathscr{L}$ superchannel to show that the direct RB error rate is equal to a gauge-invariant version of the mean fidelity of the benchmarked gates, building on Wallman's derivation of an equivalent result for Clifford group RB \cite{wallman2017randomized}.

 Our two theories of direct RB are complementary, providing different perspectives as well as different regimes of applicability.
+We summarize these differences in Table~\ref{table:theories}.
 Our superchannel-based theory (Section~\ref{sec:general-theory}) is more mathematically rigorous than our scrambling-based theory (Section~\ref{sec:stochastic-theory}), and it applies to a more general class of errors.
 However, our superchannel-based theory relies on an approximation whose size increases with $n$, whereas our scrambling-based theory shows that direct RB is reliable even when $n\gg 1$.
 Therefore, together these theories provide comprehensive evidence for the reliability of direct RB.